Ear Drainage: Types, Causes and Treatment

 1. Antibiotics:

-Antibacterials, including amoxicillin, are prescribed to treat infections like otitis media caused by bacteria in the ear, which eventually causes ear drainage.
-It’s essential to complete the medication dose until it’s prescribed to avoid the development of antibiotic resistance.
+Antibacterials, including amoxicillin, are prescribed to treat infections such as otitis media caused by bacteria in the ear, which can lead to ear drainage.
+It’s essential to complete the medication dose as prescribed to avoid the development of antibiotic resistance.

 2. Steroid Nasal Sprays:

-Medications like fluticasone (Flonase) or mometasone (Nasonex) can reduce inflammation, and Eustachian tubes can be opened to help drain fluid.
+Medications like fluticasone (Flonase) or mometasone (Nasonex) can help reduce inflammation, and opening the Eustachian tubes can aid in draining fluid.
 Your healthcare provider can only determine the right choice of nasal sprays after diagnosing your medical condition.

-Prescription antihistamines, such as fexofenadine or cetirizine (Zyrtec), may be recommended for fluid buildup due to allergies.
+Prescription antihistamines, such as fexofenadine or cetirizine (Zyrtec), may be recommended for managing fluid buildup associated with allergies.

 Some over-the-counter medications that can treat ear drainage are :